kaimath/kaimath.github.io/portfolio.md

 <br/>

-Each Spring at Vassar, we hold a data competition called DataFest 2018.
+Each Spring at Vassar, we hold a data competition called ASA DataFest.
 Hear about my team's experience <a href="{{ site.baseurl }}/datafest/">here</a>.